-From inception through the date of this Quarterly Report on Form 10-Q, we have generated minimal revenue from non-exclusive license agreements related to our cell lines, and the sale of our bioreactors and related consumables.
+From inception through the date of this Quarterly Report on Form 10-Q, we have generated minimal revenue from non-exclusive license agreements related to our cell lines, the sale of our bioreactors and related consumables, and grant programs.
 We have no clinical products approved for commercial sale and have not generated any revenue from therapeutic and vaccine product candidates that are under development.
-In May 2022, we announced the submission of a BLA to the FDA for our product candidate, Anktiva in combination with BCG for the treatment of patients with BCG-unresponsive NMIBC with CIS with or without Ta or T1 disease.
-In July 2022, we announced the FDA has accepted our BLA for review and set a target PDUFA action date of May 23, 2023.
+In May 2022, we announced the submission of a BLA to the FDA for our product candidate, Anktiva in combination with BCG for the treatment of patients with BCGunresponsive NMIBC with CIS with or without Ta or T1 disease.
+In July 2022, we announced that the FDA had accepted our BLA for review and set a target PDUFA action date of May 23, 2023.
+On May 9, 2023, the FDA delivered a complete response letter to us regarding the BLA, as described in greater detail in Part I, Item 2 "Management's Discussion and Analysis-Subsequent Events."
 It is unclear when the FDA will approve our BLA, if at all.
 We have invested a significant portion of our efforts and financial resources in the development of our main product candidates, N-803, our novel antibody cytokine fusion protein, saRNA and second-generation hAd5 vaccine candidates, and aldoxorubicin, some of which are used in combination with our NK cell therapy candidates.
 Our product candidates will require additional clinical and non-clinical development, regulatory approval, commercial manufacturing arrangements, establishment of a commercial organization, significant marketing efforts, and further investment before we can generate any revenues from product sales.
 We expect to invest heavily in these product candidates as well as in our other existing product candidates and in any future product candidates that we may develop.
 Our product candidates are susceptible to the risks of failure inherent at any stage of product development, including the appearance of unexpected adverse events or failure to achieve primary endpoints in clinical trials.
 Furthermore, we cannot assure you that we will meet our timelines for current or future clinical trials, which may be delayed or not completed for a number of reasons.
 Additionally, our ability to generate revenues from our combination therapy products will also depend on the availability of the other therapies with which our products are intended to be used.
 We currently generate no meaningful revenues from the sale of any product candidates, and we may never be able to develop or commercialize a product.